Here are some examples I’ve come across where braces help get a laugh.

 After crashing their plane in the middle of the Sahara desert, Tintin and Captain Haddock set off to find civilization.
 The beating sun causes them to strip their layers of clothing, with Haddock revealing that he is wearing a pair of Y-back braces.

-Captain Haddock wears black braces
+Captain Haddock wears black braces |

-The heat eventually gets to Haddock, and he suffers a heat stroke.
 Haddock imagines Tintin as a bottle of champagne and starts wrestling him to the ground.
 During the skirmish Haddock’s front braces surprisingly pop off.
 Haddock comes to his senses for a moment, but then sees a mirage and makes a dash for it.
 With his front buttons popped off, this leaves his braces dangling behind him.
 Snowy the dog dashes off in pursuit of Haddock.
 The closest thing Snowy can grab to slow Haddock down are his flapping braces, which Snowy does.

-Snowy trying to slow down Haddock
+Snowy trying to slow down Haddock |

 Laurel and Hardy in "Bacon Grabbers"

 Classic comedians, Stan and Oliver, are trying to enter a house through the second floor using a ladder, but it doesn’t quite reach the top.
 Oliver decides to elevate the ladder up to his waist, so Stan can reach the second floor.
 While wrestling and juggling of the ladder, the ladder ends up sit on Oliver’s waistline, on top of his brace buttons.
-As with Tintin, Oliver’s front brace buttons conveniently pop off very quickly from the strain.
-While Stan is being obstructed with a dust broom, Oliver’s braces are now behind him.
+As with Tintin, Oliver’s four front brace buttons conveniently pop off very quickly from the strain.
+While Stan is being obstructed with a dust broom, Oliver’s braces are now dangling behind him.
 However, his jacket is still on, which would inhibit the straps from falling below the waistline.
 But for the sake of the joke, the straps are now dangling below.

 A curious dog comes out of nowhere and starts tugging on Oliver’s dangling brace straps.
 However, the rear buttons are remarkable strong and remain attached to the pants, unlike the front ones – but that’s all for the gag.
 Oliver is left holding up the ladder and holding up his pants, which are being dragged down by the dog’s grip on his braces.
 All for the comical moment.

-A dog finds Oliver's dangling braces
+A dog finds Oliver's dangling braces |

 These two comical moments are the norm - braces pop off and the loose straps are used for the ensuing gag.
 The next example is different and probably more common.